Understanding the IRDAI Surety Bond Reform: A New Era for Contract Guarantees in India

 The policy covers major categories of surety bonds:

-Bid Bond: Ensures tender conditions are honoured
+Bid Bond: Ensures tender conditions are honored.

-Performance Bond: Guarantees completion of work as per contract
+Performance Bond: Guarantees completion of work as per contract.

-Advance Payment Bond: Ensures upfront funds are used appropriately
+Advance Payment Bond: Ensures upfront funds are used appropriately.

-Retention Money Bond: Covers warranty/defect liability period
+Retention Money Bond: Covers warranty/defect liability period.

 These align India’s contracting guarantees more closely with global standards.